This is part of The Shadow League’s Women’s History Month In Focus series celebrating excellence in sports, entertainment and culture.

 Most recently Staley piloted the 2019 USA AmeriCup Team to a gold medal with a 6-0 mark in San Juan, Puerto Rico.

-With Staley at the helm, the USA Basketball Women’s National Team earned a 6-0 record and the gold medal at the 2018 FIBA World Cup, which qualified the USA for the 2020 Summer Olympic Games (July 24 – Aug.
+With Staley at the helm, the USA Basketball Women’s National Team earned a 6-0 record and the gold medal at the 2018 FIBA World Cup, which qualified the USA for the (postponed) 2020 Summer Olympic Games (July 24 – Aug.
 9 in Tokyo, Japan).
 She also helmed the USA National Team as it compiled a 6-0 exhibition slate in 2018.

 Following her gold-medal leadership of the USA at the 2018 FIBA World Cup, Staley was named as the 2018 USA Basketball National Coach of the Year.
 Staley also was a co-recipient of the 2015 National Coach of the Year award, and she is the first person in USA Basketball history to have earned both the USA Basketball National Coach of the Year and USA Basketball Athlete of the Year (1994 and 2000) awards.

-Staley has built USC into the pre-eminent program in the Southeastern Conference and with the death of Pat Summitt, Staley moves to the forefront as the iconic, fresh face of women’s college basketball.
+Staley has built USC into the pre-eminent program in the Southeastern Conference and with the death of Pat Summitt, Staley moved to the forefront as the iconic, fresh face of women’s college basketball.
 The only SEC national champion in women’s hoops history is Tennessee, which won the NCAA title eight times.

 “Pat Summitt really transcended women’s basketball to bring in the casual male fan, fans of other sports”, said former college and WNBA coach Nell Fortner, who coached Staley on the 2000 Olympic team.
 “People were mesmerized by Pat.
 Our sport misses that, and we need it.
 For her to become that would be absolutely outstanding.”